jlmelis/mcp-proving-ground-client/README.md

-# MCP Client
+# MCP Proving Ground Client

 ## Overview

-The MCP Client is a Python-based client for interacting with the MCP API.
+The MCP Proving Ground Client is a Python-based client for interacting with the MCP API.
 This project is primarily being developed to provide a simple MCP Client that can be used to test custom MCP servers, helping to avoid message limits encountered with other clients like Claude Desktop.

 ## Installation